What is the impact of AI on SEO in 2021 [Experts’ Opinion]

 6. Amit Dua – CEO at Signity Solutions

-This is where AI will change things – AI-powered data analytics has the ability to bring out product suggestions correctly to the users.
-As all the chosen users will be filtered according to their previous decision-based data, making the information more authentic and accurate.
-Another best part of AI is that all the insights displayed by artificial intelligence are in easy-to-comprehend forms.
+All the chosen users will be filtered according to their previous decision-based data, making the information more authentic and accurate.
+Another best part is that all the insights displayed by artificial intelligence are in easy-to-comprehend forms.

-8. Nathan Gotch – Founder – Gotch SEO, LLC
+9. Nathan Gotch – Founder of Gotch SEO, LLC

 AI is going to take all of our jobs.
 Just kidding, but there’s a real opportunity to work alongside it and achieve even better results.